Expertcoderz/python-userland/README.rst

 python-userland
 ===============

-python-userland is a cross-platform implementation of various UNIX and Linux utilities, written purely in Python 3.
-It aims to eventually achieve feature parity with well-known projects such as GNU coreutils.
+python-userland is an experimental cross-platform implementation of various UNIX and Linux utilities, written purely in Python 3.

-Source files are located under the `src/`; for portability, each of them is a standalone Python executable that relies only on a Python interpreter and standard library.
+Source files are located under ``src/``; for portability, each of them is a standalone Python executable that relies only on a Python interpreter and standard library.
 No third-party libraries are (currently) used.